taegyoon-kim/nlp_25spring/README.md

 ## Research Paper Details

 The research paper may either apply NLP/text-as-data to answer a substantive or theoretical question in your field of research or contribute methodologically to the literature on NLP/text-as-data.
-The objective is to use this as an opportunity to write (and eventually publish) a substantive research paper---not just a course paper for the sake of fulfilling a requirement!
+The objective is to use this as an opportunity to write (and eventually publish) a substantive research paper — not just a course paper for the sake of fulfilling a requirement!

 - The paper should follow a format that includes a title, abstract, main text, references, and appendices or supplementary materials.
 - The expected length is 2,000–-4,000 words, although longer papers are also accepted.